Commons Speaker calls for sweeping new committee powers

 There should also be sanctions against misleading testimony, he added.

 Committees needed "the ability to call witnesses to account should they give false evidence or otherwise mislead a select committee", the Speaker told a Hansard Society event on Thursday.

 In 2010, the culture, media and sport committee complained that News International bosses appeared to be suffering from "collective amnesia" as they gave evidence on phone hacking.

-The former executive chairman of the company, Les Hinton, admitted earlier this year that previous evidence suggesting the practice was restricted to one reporter had proven inaccurate, but denied misleading the committee.'Prime-time'
+The former executive chairman of the company, Les Hinton, admitted earlier this year that previous evidence suggesting the practice was restricted to one reporter had proven inaccurate, but denied misleading the committee.

 Mr Bercow paid tribute to Chancellor George Osborne for his "bold" decision to ensure that the Treasury committee would have a veto on the appointment of the Office for Budget Responsibility chief Robert Chote.

 This power should be "formalised" and extended to other committees and other appointments, he suggested.

 Drawing a comparison with the US Congress, he argued that for too long the Commons had resembled the Senate, with its emphasis on oratory in the chamber and a lack of focus on committees.

 This had rendered the Commons ineffective, partly because there were many more MPs than senators, Mr Bercow observed.

 The balance shifted in 1979, the Speaker said, when departmental select committees were introduced.